tatsutron/mistercon/README.md

 # Limitations

-* Cores and ROM data are assumed to be in the places that they would be after formatting an SD card with [Mr. Fusion](https://github.com/MiSTer-devel/mr-fusion)
+* Cores and games are assumed to be in the places that they would be after formatting an SD card with [Mr. Fusion](https://github.com/MiSTer-devel/mr-fusion)

 # Platforms